-a prohibition as of 12 April 2022 on listing or providing services for the transferable securities of any entity established in Russia with over 50% public ownership on trading venues registered or recognised in the EU as well as on admitting to trading such securities as of 29 January 2023 on such trading venues;

-- a prohibition on EU central securities depositories providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex to Council Regulation (EU) No. 909/2014) to any Russian national or natural person residing in Russia or any entity established in Russia for transferable securities issued after 12 April 2022.
+- a prohibition on listing or providing services for the transferable securities of any entity established in Russia with over 50% public ownership on trading venues registered or recognised in the EU as well as on admitting to trading such securities on such trading venues; - a prohibition on EU central securities depositories providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex to Council Regulation (EU) No. 909/2014) to any Russian national or natural person residing in Russia or any entity established in Russia for transferable securities issued after 12 April 2022.
 The prohibition does not apply to nationals of, or to natural persons having a temporary or permanent residence permit in, an EU Member State, a country member of the European Economic Area or Switzerland; and - a prohibition on selling transferable securities denominated in any official currency of an EU Member State issued after 12 April 2022, or denominated in any other currency issued after 6 August 2023, or units in collective investment undertakings providing exposure to such securities, to any Russian national or natural person residing in Russia or any entity established in Russia.
 The prohibition does not apply to nationals of, or to natural persons having a temporary or permanent residence permit in, an EU Member State, a country member of the European Economic Area or Switzerland.